liruilong940607/Lab/README.md

 - Calculate the efficiency of this net
 - Make a demo to make this net run correctly and give proper predicition
 - Change the background using the seg output with opencv2
+- Read raw video from the camera and do the complete video process
+- Make this app run faster (Done by integrating Vision framework)

 ## TODO
-- Make this app run faster (At present, it takes too much time outside the Net for resizing, padding, and formt conversion)
-- Read raw video from the camera and do the complete video process
+- Integrate the seg prediction with the original data input (At present due to the framework of Vision I can't get original image together with prediction seg)
+- Complete the whole framework of thsi demo (including interacting with users etc.)

 ## Net Input and Output
 - Input: A picture (CVPixelBuffer) size 224*224